-Vaasudevo City Bus Operations Private Limited is an SPV set up to procure, operate and maintain 175, nine-metre-long, fully built, AC electric buses for intra-city public transportation in Lucknow, Gorakhpur, and Varanasi.
-The SPV was set up by a consortium headed by PMI Electro Mobility Solutions Private Limited, which was the successful bidder for the projects.
-Subsequently, Greencell Mobility Private Limited was roped in as a strategic investor, which holds a 49% stake while the remaining is held by the PEMPSL consortium.
-As per the terms of the CA and with authority approval, GMPL plans to increase its stake in the SPV to 74% after three years from the COD.
-The SPV will be operating the buses for a period of 10 years on Gross Cost Contract (GCC) basis, under the FAME II scheme and is eligible for a subsidy of Rs.
-45 lakh per bus from the Government of India.
-All 175 buses have been delivered and operational as of September 30, 2023.
+VSK City Bus Operations Private Limited is an SPV set up to procure, operate and maintain 175 nine-meter-long, fully built, AC e-buses for intra-city public transport operations in Ghaziabad (50), Meerut (50), Bareilly (25), Moradabad (25), and Shahjahanpur (25) in Uttar Pradesh.

+The SPV was established by a consortium headed by PMI Electro Mobility Solutions Private Limited, which was the successful bidder for these projects.
+Subsequently, Greencell Mobility Private Limited was roped in as a strategic investor, which currently holds ~49% stake, while the remaining is held by the PEMPSL consortium.
+As per the terms of the concession agreement and with Authority approval, GCM plans to increase its stake in the SPVs to 74%, three years after the COD.
+The SPVs are entitled to operate the buses for a period of 10 years on GCC basis and are eligible for a subsidy of Rs.
+45 lakh per bus from the Government of India under the FAME II scheme.